Reaching the intrinsic performance limits of superconducting nanowire single-photon detectors up to 0.1 mm wide: Introduction

-Here, we present experimental results on a variety of SSPD-rail devices composed of thin-film WSi ($\Lambda \approx 600\,\mu$m) SSPDs with adjacent Nb rails.
-By turning on the rails, we demonstrate a 100~$\mu$m-wide SSPD with an over 9 orders of magnitude (extrapolated) reduction in dark counts and a detection plateau at 1550~nm widened by more than $\sim 40 \%$.
-In a 20~$\mu$m-wide SSPD, we reached near unity internal detection efficiency (IDE) of 4~$\mu$m photons and lowered detector jitter by $\approx 30 \%$.
+To measure the efficacy of this technique, we measured a variety of SNSPD-rail devices composed of thin-film WSi ($\Lambda = 600\pm30\,\mu$m) SNSPDs with adjacent Nb rails.
+By turning on the rails, we demonstrate a 100~$\mu$m-wide SNSPD with an over 10 orders-of-magnitude reduction in dark counts and a detection plateau at 1550~nm widened by more than $40 \%$.
+In 20~$\mu$m-wide SNSPDs, we reached near-unity internal detection efficiency (IDE) of 4~$\mu$m photons and lowered detector jitter by $\approx 30 \%$.
 Furthermore, the rails allowed us to recover a detection plateau at 1550~nm in a device that would otherwise not be photosensitive because of its low $I_{\mathrm{sw}}/I_{\mathrm{d}}$ ratio.
-These significant improvements were made without compromising the photon detection efficiency across the width of the SSPD.
-Our results show that the rails tune the device performance from an edge-limited to a bulk-limited regime.
-To our knowledge, this is the first demonstration of in situ tuning of an SSPD to its intrinsic performance limit and establishes a pathway to scaling SSPDs to widths exceeding the Pearl length.
+These significant improvements were made without compromising the photon detection efficiency across the width of the SNSPD.
+Our results show that the rails tune the device performance from an edge-limited to a material-limited dark count state.
+To our knowledge, this is the first demonstration of in situ tuning of an SNSPD to its intrinsic performance limit and establishes a pathway to scaling high-performing SNSPDs to widths exceeding the Pearl length.